SamYarbrough/usaco-manager/README.md

 # usaco-manager
 C++ project generator and builder for USACO

-By default, builds with gcc for C++14
+By default, builds with gcc for C++14, for old-style problems (file input/output)

 ### Setup:
 - Clone the repo: `git clone https://github.com/SamYarbrough/usaco-manager.git`